acoppes/unity-gemserk-utilities/Readme.md

 ### ReferenceToGameObjects scene

 Shows how to dynamically create and destroy a Unity GameObject and keep data in sync.
 It is normally useful in the case of having to use a GameObject to use Unity stuff like SpriteRenderer, etc.

+### SingletonEntitiesExample

+It shows having multiple entities with the same name but not marked as singletons and then it has two entities marked as singletons which will fail on construction time.